Lufteluke/pi-tin/full_software_setup.md

 When combined with the Pi Tin shutdown handler script, this change will allow the state to be automatically saved before the system shuts down.

-## 14. set volume
+## 13. set volume

 Run `amixer set PCM 50%` to set the volume to a more reasonable level.

 ## additional notes

-Do not install `pulseaudio`.
+For now, do not install `pulseaudio` to use Bluetooth audio devices.
 In testing we found that it interacts poorly with the MAX98357 I2S DAC+amp and causes it to draw so much current that it triggers the battery protection circuit.

 ## sources